Azure/Azure-Sentinel/DataConnectors/GCP/README.md

 ## Introduction

 GCP Sentinel connector is a platform for ingesting GCP service logs into Azure Sentinel.
-Currently supported logs include: Audit logs.
+Currently supported logs: Audit logs.

 This connector requires that each GCP service will publish its logs to a pub/sub.
 In addition you must configure workload identity pool and workload identity provider with permissions for the connector to receive an access token as well as a service account with permissions for the connector to read the logs from the pub/sub subscription.